 Our tours are accessible to everyone of every ability and background.
 If you’re a guest with mobility limitations or require a disability adaptation or accommodation, we’ll do everything in our power to help you safely and comfortably enjoy your marine adventure with us!
 All four of our vessels are accessible.
 Our two semi-covered vessels, Wild 4 Whales and 4 Ever Wild, have a number of features to meet the needs of people with limited mobility.
 Service dogs are welcome.
 Our larger vessels are most ideal for the comfort and safety of both the guest and furry companion!
 Learn more here.

 How many passengers can go on each boat?

-For regular tours, we’re operating our four high-performance vessels at slightly below capacity to encourage social distancing.
-All offer a first-class experience with ample personal space, a private marine washroom, and a storage area for personal gear.
+All of our vessels offer a first-class experience with ample personal space, a private marine washroom, and a storage area for personal gear.
 The vessels are:

-Wild 4 Whales — semi-covered catamaran with open-air seating option, approximate 80% capacity (45 guests) with a captain, two crew and a dedicated Health & Safety Coordinator.
+Wild 4 Whales — semi-covered catamaran with open-air seating option, up to 63 guests with a captain and 2-3 crew.

-4 Ever Wild — semi-covered catamaran with open-air seating option, approximate 80% vessel capacity (40 guests) with a captain, two crew and a dedicated Health & Safety Coordinator.
+4 Ever Wild — semi-covered catamaran with open-air seating option, up to 50 guests with a captain and 2-4 crew.

-Goldwing — open-air scarab; approximate 80% vessel capacity (20 guests) with a captain plus one crew.
+Goldwing — open-air scarab; 26 guests with a captain plus one crew.

-In addition, our smaller scarab, Serengeti, is available for charter tours for families and other groups in the same “social bubble.”
-Maximum 9 guests with a captain.
+In addition, our smaller scarab, Serengeti, is available for charter tours.
+Maximum 12 guests with a captain.

 View all our vessels here.